Walnut Valley FAQ

 An F1B Tiny Bernedoodle is the result of breeding an F1 Mini Bernedoodle to a Miniature Poodle.
 F1B Tiny Bernedoodles usually stand between 12 and 17 inches tall and weigh between 15 and 25 pounds.
 Again, these puppies tend to be more hypoallergenic and usually less shedding than the F1 Bernedoodles.

-Why is the Puppies Nose Pink?
+Why is the Puppy's Nose Pink?

 All Bernedoodles are born with pink noses.
 As the puppies grow older, their black pigmentation sets in and the nose fully fills to a nice black nose that we all know and love.
 Most puppies have a full black nose by the time they are 8 weeks old.
 Some puppies will take longer and may not have a full black nose until they're 2-4 months of age.